Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 In order to run INT8 GEMMs efficiently on CUDA GPUs we must execute the operation against INT8 Tensor Cores, which were first introduced with the Turing architecture (compute capability 7.0+).
 This can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` PTX instruction, or calling `wmma::mma_sync` at the CUDA level.
 However, both approaches require careful management of data movement and layouts to maximize Tensor Core throughput.
 Thankfully these lower level details are abstracted away by the cuBLASLt  `cublasLtMatmul`  and CUTLASS `device::Gemm`  APIs, both of which support IMMA (integer matrix multiply accumulate).

-Whilst they are not currently supported natively in PyTorch, there are other libraries available such as **torch-int** (SmoothQuant) and **bitsandbytes** (LLM.int8()) which expose Python bindings to the underlying C/C++ calls.
+While they are not currently supported natively in PyTorch, there are other libraries available such as **torch-int** (SmoothQuant) and **bitsandbytes** (LLM.int8()) which expose Python bindings to the underlying C/C++ calls.
 Microsoft's **ZeroQuant** also leverages CUTLASS but wrappers for their INT8 kernels have not yet been open sourced.

 TODO: talk about downside of these libs (i.e. not performant, don't hide overheads)